 CCCG, a Chinese communications and construction group was established by the merger of two business groups CHEC (China Harbour Engineering Company) and CRBC (China Road and Bridge Corporation) in December 2005 (CCC, 2012).
-These two companies have the history of more than 50 years in the business of infrastructure construction and design.
-Both companies have acquired specialization in the construction field as a main domain in their area of operation.
+These two companies have a history of more than 50 years in the business of infrastructure construction and design.
+Both companies have acquired specialization in the construction field as the main domain in their area of operation.
 The competitive and strategic position of the company can be assessed by the management tools including SWOT and PESTLE analysis (CCC company profile, 2012).
 The five force model of porter is used to analyze the influence of various forces on business strategies.
-The strategic direction of the company has been influenced by various technological, social, political and economical factors.
-CCCG is a vertically integrated and a full service construction group in China.
-A wide range of services have been provided by the company including dredging, infrastructure construction and the manufacturing of port machinery.
-Most of the sub segments of the sector of construction have been covered by the business of CCC which has a monopoly in some of the entities.
-The company is ranked as a leading bridge and road design and construction company of China.
-The projects undertaken by the company involve bridge designing, roads construction, tunnel erections and railways.
-Considering the port design sector, CCC is found to be a largest Chinese company.
+The strategic direction of the company has been influenced by various technological, social, political and economic factors.
+CCCG is a vertically integrated and full-service construction group in China.
+A wide range of services has been provided by the company including dredging, infrastructure construction and the manufacturing of port machinery.
+Most of the sub-segments of the sector of construction have been covered by the business of CCC which has a monopoly in some of the entities.
+The company is ranked as a leading bridge and road design and construction company in China.
+The projects undertaken by the company involve bridge designing, road construction, tunnel erections and railways.
+Considering the port design sector, CCC is found to be the largest Chinese company.
 About half of the dredging capacity of china has owned by CCC which makes the company the largest dredging entity in China (Daniel, 2007).
-The company owns an experienced workforce which has enabled it to use advanced equipments and technology (CCC Company’s data, 2012).
+The company owns an experienced workforce which has enabled it to use advanced equipment and technology (CCC Company’s data, 2012).

-There are four main categories in which the business of CCC can be divided including port machinery manufacturing, infrastructure design and infrastructure construction.
+There are four main categories into which the business of CCC can be divided including port machinery manufacturing, infrastructure design and infrastructure construction.

-The data of 2011 illustrates that the company had about a 64.9 percent turnover in the preceding year.
-There are about 15 subsidiaries with their respective associates and units for the operation of CCC’s infrastructure construction business (China Communications Construction Co.
+The data for 2011 illustrates that the company had about a 64.9 percent turnover in the preceding year.
+There are about 15 subsidiaries with their respective associates and units for the operation of CCC’s an infrastructure construction business (China Communications Construction Co.
 Ltd. Annual Report, 2011).